 Or you could opt out a lot sooner than you thought.

 Just make sure you understand how the potential therapist works and what he or she thinks is a realistic timeline for therapy.

 ARE YOU MARRIED?
 DO YOU HAVE KIDS?

 I personally don’t want to choose a therapist who doesn’t have kids.
 I don’t believe someone without kids can be objective when it comes to parenting and family matters.

 I ask the question about marriage and kids so I know if the therapist can relate to my issues on a personal as well as professional level.
 Can a therapist who’s never been married understand the grief of losing a spouse?

 That’s up to you to decide.
 But I’d ask this question anyway to get a complete picture of a potential therapist’s relatability.

 Choosing a therapist is a big commitment.
 Therapy can take lots of time and money so it’s imperative that you choose someone with whom you connect and whose goals align with yours.

 The best way to choose a good therapist is to conduct an interview.
-The questions to ask when interviewing a potential therapist help determine how well the relationship develops.
+These questions to ask a potential therapist will help determine how well the relationship develops.

 Don’t skip this important step.